Skip to content

 How Life Settlement Offers Are Calculated

-Life settlement offers are driven by economics.
-A buyer estimates the future premium outlay required to keep the policy in force and compares it to the potential future death benefit.
-They also factor in servicing costs, capital costs, and risk.
-Your offer is essentially the price that makes the deal worthwhile for a buyer while still giving you a strong reason to choose “sell” over “surrender” or “lapse.”
+Life settlement offers are fundamentally an economics exercise.
+A buyer estimates the total future premium outlay required to keep the policy in force from the acquisition date through the insured’s death, then compares that total cost to the policy’s death benefit.
+They factor in cost of capital, servicing costs, transaction costs, and a risk margin that accounts for life expectancy uncertainty.
+Your offer is essentially the price that makes the deal economically attractive for a buyer while still giving you a strong reason to choose sell over surrender or lapse.

 Payout Ranges & Tax Basics